 The Show’s Premise and Problems

 The Biggest Loser follows contestants through a weight loss competition for a cash payout to the person that loses the most weight.
-Participants are weighed each week, shirtless might I add, and their weights are displayed on national television.
+Participants are weighed each week, shirtless might I add, and their weights flash in the background on national television.
 The contestants are divided into teams that are lead by trainers who design workout regimens and meal plans.
-It is then up to the contestant to stick with said regimens and plans.
+The contestants then do their best to stick with said regimens and plans.

 There were various challenges designed to test a participants’ willpower *eye roll* and add an entertainment factor.
 Participants who won a challenge may have received immunity and advanced to the next week without the threat of elimination or received some other prize (like an elliptical).
 The team that lost the least percentage of weight in a week had to vote off one of the participants on their team.
 Eventually, the competition morphed into one-on-one to determine who was, I hate to say it, The Biggest Loser.

 On its surface, it may not seem like a super problematic or toxic show.
-They were just exercising like eight hours a day and eating 1,200 calories.
-That kind of will power and determination is admirable, right?
+The contestants just exercised like eight hours a day and ate 1,200 calories.
+That kind of will power and determination deserves admiration, right?
 If everyone could just quit their jobs, work out over forty hours a week, and starve themselves too, they could achieve a certain amount of success.
 So what’s the problem?

-I now see this show as a disgusting premise for many reasons, but mostly because of how demeaning it was to participants.
+I now see this show as a disgusting premise for many reasons, but mostly because of how much it actively demeaned participants.
 For starters, the title of the show has a double meaning that makes me sick to my stomach.
 Right off the bat, participants are not-so-subtly deemed losers even though the title mostly refers to weight loss.

 The trainers and coaches, often viewed as heroes, were sometimes downright nasty to participants.
-Jillian Michaels has a history of saying demeaning phrases, such as:
+Jillian Michaels has a history of saying truly horrific stuff, such as:

 - “I’m proud I made him vomit”